romshark/todostar/README.md

 - Theme toggleable between `system`/`light`/`dark`.
 - More filters & sorting
-- The due time of a todo entry is currently not dynamically updated and went left idle might show a not-up-to-date value.
+- The due time of a todo entry is currently not dynamically updated and when left idle might show a not-up-to-date value.
 - Anything else...?
 Drop an [issue](https://github.com/romshark/todostar/issues)!

 ## Development